-Some of these links are affiliate which means if you buy the product through my link I get a small commission which helps me out a lot
+Some of these links are affiliate which means if you sign up through my link I get a small commission which helps me out a lot

 A credit score is a tool used by lenders to help determine whether you qualify for products such as a mortgage, credit card or a loan.
 If you have a high credit score, banks and other lenders will be more willing to let you borrow money from them.